‘Incredible’ influencer and fiance found dead in Vietnamese villa after engagement

 They named the street dog Bambi after her shaky legs and posted photos of her in their bed just weeks before they were found dead in the villa.

-A statement from a family spokesperson, posted on X: “It is with a heavy heart that we confirm that Greta Otteson and Arno Els have passed away in Vietnam on the 26th of December.
+A statement from a family spokesperson, posted on X, said: “It is with a heavy heart that we confirm that Greta Otteson and Arno Els have passed away in Vietnam on the 26th of December.

 “Please respect the family’s privacy as they have not yet completed all investigations at this time.”